-General Biology is designed to cover selected biological topics which should help the student gain an understanding and appreciation of basic life functions, man's relationship to the environment and the application of biological data to effective decision making.
-The class will cover molecular biology, cell structure and function, metabolism, Mendelian and population genetics, evolutionary theory and ecology.
+General Biology is designed to cover selected biological topics that should help the student gain an understanding and appreciation of basic life functions, man's relationship to the environment and the application of biological data to effective decision making.
+The class includes units of modern cell biology, chemistry, metabolism, genetics, evolution and ecology.
 This is the first semester of a two-semester sequence.
 Course requires laboratory work.
-Dissection of preserved animal specimens may be required.
-This course is not open to students who have previously taken BIOL 152.